RHEcosystemAppEng/kserve-nim-playground/README.md

 #### Knative PVC Feature

 In this scenario, [Nvidia NIM][nim] is in charge of downloading the required models; the download target is a PVC.
-Using writable PVCs with [Knative][knative] requires manual enablement of the [PCV support feature][knative-pvc].
+Using writable PVCs with [Knative][knative] requires enablement of the [PCV support feature][knative-pvc].
 Look for the _ConfigMap_ named _config-features_ in the _knative-serving_ namespace and enable the following flags: